 - To appreciate, enjoy and maximise the cultural diversity, heritage and opportunities that London provides.

 Students in Years 7 and 8 receive weekly lessons in art, technology, dance, drama and music, taught by specialist teachers in state-of-the-art studios.
-Year 9 follow an imaginative specialist curriculum that leads into a 3 year Key Stage 4 programme and enjoy fine art, animation, film/media, textiles, fashion, drama, dance and music technology.
+Year 9 follow an imaginative specialist curriculum that leads into an imaginative Key Stage 4 programme and enjoy fine art, animation, film/media, textiles, fashion, drama, dance and music technology.

-All students can choose to continue in one or more of our performing and visual arts subjects to GCSE standard in Year 9, 10 and 11.
-They can also opt for vocational qualifications - BTECs in Art, Design and Performing Arts.
+All students can choose to continue in one or more of our performing and visual arts subjects to GCSE standard in Year 10 and 11.
+They can also opt for vocational qualifications - RSLs in Performing Arts and BTEC's in ICT and Business.
 The Visual & Performing Arts curriculum is continually developing.
-We are delighted to be offering students the chance to study the Arts at Key Stage 5 in our new vibrant Sixth Form.
+We are delighted to be offering students the chance to study the multiple arts disciples at Key Stage 5 in our vibrant, successful Sixth Form.

 Having specialist status means that: